bklimt/rusty/README.md

 A monorepo for playing around with rust features.

 Things I want to learn more about:
-* multiple binaries in one repo
-* how to organize libraries
 * What is take for?
 * http server
 * async io / tokio
   * progress
   * cancellation
 * writing a decorator to serialize
-  * serde?
 * macros
 * how to cleanly write a parser
 * mongodb?